 for cultivating tea, coffee, cinnamon and a whole range of herbs and spices, fruits and vegetables.

-We offer a free tour of our artisanal tea and coffee production every day at 11am.
-Depending on
+We offer a tour of our artisanal tea and coffee production every day at 11am.
+The tour itself is free,

 – and even try your hand at plucking and rolling your own batch of tea!

 Wildlife and Birdlife